Army Air Corps (United Kingdom): First formation: 1942–1949

 In 1942, Winston Churchill announced the establishment of a new branch of army aviation, the Army Air Corps.
 The corps initially comprised the Glider Pilot Regiment and the Parachute Battalions (subsequently the Parachute Regiment), Air Landing Regiments, and the air observation post squadrons.
 In March 1944, the SAS Regiment was added to the corps.

-One of their most successful exploits during the war was the capture of the Caen canal and Orne river bridges by coup de main, which occurred on 6 June 1944, prior to the Normandy landings.
+One of their most successful exploits during the war was the capture of the Caen canal and Orne river bridges by coup de main, which occurred on 6 June 1944, before the Normandy landings.
 Once the three gliders landed, some roughly which incurred casualties, the pilots joined the glider-borne troops (Ox & Bucks Light Infantry) to act as infantry.
 The bridge was taken within ten minutes of the battle commencing and the men withstood numerous attempts by the Germans to re-capture the location.
 They were soon reinforced and relieved by soldiers from the 1st Special Service Brigade (Lord Lovat).
 The AAC was disbanded in 1949, with the SAS regaining independent status, while the Parachute Regiment and Glider Pilot Regiment came under the umbrella of the Glider Pilot and Parachute Corps.